 By 1964, Levon Helm, Rick Danko, Garth Hudson, Richard Manuel and Robbie Robertson (who each came to join The Hawks one by one at the decade’s onset), also parted ways with Hawkins, going on to form an act that would eventually become known worldwide as The Band.

 In the years that followed, a number of other notable musicians also got their start performing backup for Hawkins at Le Coq d’Or including, Rick Bell and John Till (who left to join Janis Joplin’s Full Tilt Boogie Band), all the original members of Hamilton rock band Crowbar, famed Canadian composer and producer David Foster and even actress and singer Beverly D’Angelo (think National Lampoon’s Vacation) amongst others.

 As the 60s drew to a close, Hawkins eventually moved upstairs to The Hawks Nest and then on to residencies at other local establishments.
-Though Le Coq d’Or Tavern remained open until the late 1980s, by the 70s both it and the most of the other bars along Yonge Street had gone the way of the strip-club and run their course.
+Though Le Coq d’Or Tavern remained open until 1976, both it and most of the other bars along Yonge Street had gone the way of the strip-club and run their course earlier that decade.
 Later in 1991, 333 Yonge Street re-opened its doors as the HMV flagship store, but that’s a whole other piece of Toronto music history.

 As far as local venues go, this city has plenty, but surely few will remain in the collective conscience of rock and roll’s first generation as long as Le Coq d’Or.

 Juliette Jagger is a rock n' roll critic living in Toronto - @juliettejagger

 Correction: An earlier version of this story said Le Coq d’Or Tavern remained open in the 80s.
 In fact, it closed in 1976.